For enquiries call:

 Who Writes User Stories?

-So, whose responsibility is to write user stories in an agile team?
+So, whose responsibility is it to write user stories for an agile team?

 Prepare for your interviews with these top Microservices interview questions.